topo-gps/ios-manual/en/waypoints/waypoints.rst

 Waypoints
 =========

 A waypoint is a location that can be added to the map.
 The icon and the title of the waypoint are shown on the map.
 Possible other additional information such as photos and a description can be :ref:`displayed <ss-waypoint-details>` by tapping the waypoint.
-Waypoints can be :ref:`loaded <ss-waypoint-load>` on the map and can be :ref:`imported <ss-waypoint-import>` in and :ref:`exported <ss-waypoint-export>` to various formats.
+Waypoints can be :ref:`loaded <ss-waypoint-load>` on the map and can be :ref:`imported <ss-waypoints-importing>` in and :ref:`exported <ss-waypoints-exporting>` to various formats.

 Waypoints can be controlled using the waypoints screen which can be loaded by tapping :ref:`Menu <sec-menu>` > Waypoints.